aplteam/Tester2/docs/Tester2-Reference.md

 If there is already such a report the user might want to append data, for example when you need to run your test suite under Windows, Linux and Mac-OS.

-Such tests might well rely on the user to ask questions.
+Such tests might well rely on the user to answer questions.
 The debug flag is set, so when a test case has a problem, it stops on the spot and allows the user to investigate the problem.

 ##### RunTestsInBatchMode